Master of Science in Rehabilitation and Mental Health Counseling with Advanced Standing

 The following courses may be considered towards advanced standing in the M.S. in Rehabilitation and Mental Health Counseling.
-They can be taken as part of required or elective courses for the B.S. in Psychology at Illinois Institute of Technology.
+They can be taken as part of required or elective courses for the B.S. in Psychological Science at Illinois Institute of Technology.
 If taken as an undergraduate, these courses do not have to be repeated for the graduate program.
 Students should also work closely with their undergraduate academic adviser to best plan a program leading to the combined degrees in the shortest possible time.
 In the junior and senior year, and in consultation with the head of the division of counseling and rehabilitation science, students may take the following courses:

 |PSYC 410||Introduction to Rehabilitation and Mental Health Counseling||3|

 |PSYC 412||Multicultural and Psychosocial Issues in Rehabilitation and Mental Health Counseling||3|

 |PSYC 513||Assessment in Rehabilitation and Mental Health Counseling||3|

 |PSYC 562||Job Placement||3|

 |PSYC 564||Rehabilitation and Mental Health Counseling Research Seminar||3|

 |PSYC 583||Rehabilitation Engineering Technology I: Survey of Interdisciplinary Application of RET||3|

 |PSYC 590||Psychiatric Rehabilitation||3|

 Except as noted above, the requirements for this degree are the same as the Master of Science in Rehabilitation and Mental Health Counseling.